sccn/sccn.github.io/others/TIPS_and_FAQ.md

 Does it benefit to have a multi-core machine?

 **Answer:** yes, it benefits in two ways.
-First, you may start in parallel several MATLAB session.
-Each of them is assigned one of the processor.
+First, you may start in parallel several MATLAB sessions.
+Each of them is assigned one of the processors.
 Second, if you go to the MATLAB options, you may have the option to enable multi-core computation (General \> Multithreading).
 This option is usually set by default.
 This is a very efficient option that will speed up your code usually linearly with the number of core (2